-Symptoms of Ativan withdrawal
+Symptoms of Ativan Withdrawal

 Although an individual will experience Ativan withdrawal on a small scale after each use, long-term use or abuse constitutes the presence of more intense withdrawal symptoms.
 Of course, the severity and duration will depend on previous patterns of use, including how much was used and for how long.
 Other mediating factors include relevant medical history and the presence of co-occurring mental health disorders.

-Initial Withdrawal symptoms include:
+Initial withdrawal symptoms include:

-• Anxiety or Mood Swings
+• Anxiety or mood swings

-• Hallucinations or Confusion
+• Hallucinations or confusion

-• Tremors or Muscle Cramps
+• Tremors or muscle cramps

-• Profuse Sweating or Fever
+• Profuse sweating or fever

-• Nausea and Vomiting
+• Nausea and vomiting

 • Rebound insomnia

-• Low Motivation or Apathy
+• Low motivation or apathy

 • Mood swings

-Rebound anxiety and insomnia
+Rebound Anxiety and Insomnia

 The severity of the withdrawal symptoms and the presence of rebound anxiety make Ativan withdrawal especially difficult to manage.
-Rebound anxiety can be defined as the temporary, enhanced return of the anxiety that was originally the cause for seeking treatment.
-This presents a significant risk for relapse to individuals in the early withdrawal due to their inability to effectively manage this state of withdrawal.
-It is reported that approximately 10-35% of individuals who detox from Ativan will experience rebound effects, and tapering off the substance can help to assuage rebound symptoms until alternative treatment is determined.
+Rebound anxiety is defined as the temporary, enhanced return of the anxiety that was originally the cause for seeking treatment.
+Unfortunately, this presents a significant risk for relapse to individuals in the early withdrawal.
+This happens due to their inability to effectively manage this state.
+Furthermore, approximately 10% to 35% of individuals who detox from Ativan will experience rebound effects according to reports.